cjdrake/seqlogic/README.md

 Sequential Logic (`seqlogic`) is a logic simulation library.
-It uses Python's `async` / `await` syntax to model time, and provides an N-dimensional `logicvec` data type for combinational logic.
+It uses Python's `async` / `await` syntax to model time, and provides an N-dimensional `bits` data type for combinational logic.

 The API design is a work in progress, and documentation has not started.
 See the `tests` directory for example usage.